dking1342/vue-basics-intro/README.md

 ## Branch - vue-crash-4
 This is a adopt a pet app with router, vuex and multiple pages

+## Branch - vue-crash-5
+This is an example of vue using typescript via a simple list

 ## Branch - vue-crash-6
 This is a variety of exercise.
 One is a timer then a form